CLOUD HANDS | SHIATSU

 Pain relief, in particular back pain, neck, shoulders

 I worked with individuals who were in Bioenergetics therapy.
-Weekly sessions were very effective as part of an integrated mind-body approach
+Weekly sessions were very effective as part of an integrated mind-body approach and awareness

 I supported people's journeys through chronic illness, such as pain, arthritis, fibromyalgia and cancer